tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 |-------------|-------------|
 | `B`         | Open/close player's book |

+### DayZ-Expansion-Core

+It's required for the `DayZ Expansion` mods installed in this server.

 ### DayZ-Expansion-Groups

 Add the ability to create groups with your friends and it's used in combination with another mod, see `DayZ-Expansion-Navigation` for more details.

+### DayZ-Expansion-Licensed

+It's required for the `DayZ-Expansion-Vehicules` mods installed in this server.

 ### DayZ-Expansion-Navigation